shettysach/shettysach.github.io/markdown/01_render.md

 ### Pulldown-latex

 To convert from LaTeX to MathML, [`pulldown-cmark`](https://crates.io/crates/pulldown-cmark) events are used to identify math sections.
-When pulldown-cmark parses the markdown file, it detects the tags for both inline (`$`) and block (`$$`) math expressions.
+When the `pulldown_cmark::Parser` parses the markdown file, it detects the tags for both inline (`$`) and block (`$$`) math expressions.
 Then, the LaTeX inside these sections is converted to MathML using the [`pulldown-latex`](https://crates.io/crates/pulldown-latex) crate.
 The resultant MathML is streamed and the math is rendered.

 ---